awesometic/nestjs-ip-filter/README.md

 Yeah, you can use your method to provide some async data.

-After setting up the `IpFilter` module with the `forRoot*` method, this will accept only the incoming requests for the given whitelist IP addresses.
+After setting up the `IpFilter` module with the `register*` method, this will accept only the incoming requests for the given whitelist IP addresses.

 ### Blacklist